CIO-SP4

 “We are excited about the possibility CIO-SP4 holds for revolutionizing the way agencies acquire IT,” said Goodger.
 “However, we want to remind agencies that while they anticipate CIO-SP4, CIO-SP3 still remains a vital option for their procurement needs.
 CIO-SP3 expires in May 2022, has ample ceiling room and awards issued before the expiration of CIO-SP3 can be extended up to five years,” said Goodger.

-Proposals from potential offerors are due to the government on or about June 28, 2021.
+Proposals from potential offerors are due to the Government on or about June 28, 2021.
 To view the CIO-SP4 solicitation, visit https://sam.gov/opp/5b025426cabe4b0fb1aa4094a7a6e130/view.

 About NITAAC